Collections containing primary materials on railroads.

 Raut, Irwin, Papers, 1871-1927, (C2410)

-Miscellaneous material, including price lists for trunks (1874-1879), railway schedules, information on Sedalia and St. Louis, and scrapbook of poetry.
+The papers of Irwin Raut contain miscellaneous material, including price lists for trunks (1874-1879), railway schedules, information on Sedalia and St. Louis, and a scrapbook of poetry.

 Rehkop, Leonard D. and Marie H., Collection of Algert T. Peterson Glass Plate Negatives, 1860s-1930s, (C3888)